-Winter Speaker Series 2025 Subscription
+Winter Speaker Series 2025 Virtual Only

 January 11, 2025 February 15, 2025 2:00 pm In person at the Museum, and Virtually on Vimeo

-All Lectures will be recorded for later viewing by subscribers and ticket holders.
+All Lectures will be recorded for later viewing by subscribers and ticket holders

 Each lecture will be followed by audience Q&A, and continued conversation in the galleries over hot tea, coffee, light fare, and desserts.